AdobeDocs/commerce-php/src/pages/best-practices/tutorials/create-api-integration.md

 | `uri` | The API endpoint that needs to be called | String |
 | `params` | A list of parameters that needs to be passed to the API  | Array |

-## Create a Github API integration
+## Create a GitHub API integration

 In the following example, we're using the [Github API](https://api.github.com/) as web service, and will fetch some data regarding the Magento 2 Git repository.